amaingot/mike-aws

 Threads of work (detailed view)

-1 thread have been distilled into posts.
+3 threads have been distilled into posts.

-amaingot lifts Mike onto AWS
+amaingot moves Mike's whole stack onto AWS